WebDevEtc/BlogEtc/README.md

-Package is in a rewrite.
-Proper tests coming, unfortunately work has taken up a lot of my time since I first added this package, and I don't have time to get back to it and maintain it propperly.
+Package is in a rewrite (should be done by xmas 2019).
+Proper tests coming, unfortunately work has taken up a lot of my time since I first added this package, and I don't have time to get back to it and maintain it properly.
 The rewrite (which is just on the master branch...) has much better coding standards, proper unit/integration tests are intended to be added soon.
 The current versions on Packagist are on a different branch.
 I thought the rewrite would be a bit quicker!

+Some older features will be stripped out.
+The next version will be a breaking change, but the code will be more maintainable.
+This package was originally (back in version 1) not really expecting to get any public use.
+The new version will handle more use cases easier.

 # WebDevEtc BlogEtc
-## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
+<p align="center">## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app</p>

-### 5 minutes to install!
+#### 5 minutes to install!
 Quick and easy!

 [![StyleCI](https://github.styleci.io/repos/144829997/shield?branch=master)](https://github.styleci.io/repos/144829997)
 [![Build Status](https://travis-ci.org/WebDevEtc/BlogEtc.svg?branch=master)](https://travis-ci.org/WebDevEtc/BlogEtc)

-## Sept 2019
-Updated for Laravel 6.0.
-Still rewriting the core for a proper release of v4 with much cleaner code.

-## Aug 2019
-Updated for Laravel 5.8.
-Currently working on a slight rewrite for a v4 release of this package.
-Will be released soon.

 ## Introduction

 This is [WebDevEtc's](https://webdevetc.com/) BlogEtc package.
 It has everything you need to quickly and easily add a blog to your laravel app.

-## FOR 5 MINUTE INSTALLATION GUIDE (with video guide), PLEASE VISIT [THE INSTALL GUIDE HERE](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)

-[Install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) • [Packagist](https://packagist.org/packages/webdevetc/blogetc) << MAKE SURE YOU FOLLOW THE INSTRUCTIONS.
-They're simple, but must be followed.
+#### For the full installation guide please visit [the Laravel Blog Etc install guide here](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide)

 ## Features